 Safe, viable and peaceful living conditions in the Middle East

-The two cooperation offices in Jerusalem and Amman (associated to the latter are two programme offices in Beirut and Damascus) work closely together in the implementation of all regional programmes and projects.
+The three cooperation offices in Jerusalem, Beirut and Amman work closely together in the implementation of all regional programmes and projects.

 Here, you will find more publications, links, documents and articles about Swiss development cooperation and humanitarian aid in this region.